Strong Women Talking x Pro Purpose-02

 In a culturally sensitive manner, the objective of the ‘healing journeys’ is to educate, equip and empower First Nations women to prevent the generational cycle of violence.
 Educating women about the different forms of abuse and the cycle of violence.
 Education is a vital key to preventing cycles of violence for future generations.
 Equipping women with new coping mechanisms and tools to be able to heal from trauma.
 Empowering women to come into a deep revelation of self-worth and self-love.
 Having a strong sense of belonging and identity to be able to live out their dreams and destinies.

-Your Pledge: Healing that transforms generations
+Healing that transforms generations

 By creating a safe space for women to heal and learn, each participant is encouraged to go back to their home and communities (if it is safe to do so) and speak openly with their children about violence and help themselves and their children start to identify the signs and behaviours of violence.
 This will in turn help to break the shame, stigma and normalisation of violence in Indigenous communities.
 This will contribute to a reduction in tolerance and incidents of family violence and therefore create healthy and strong families and communities.